iitp-ppi/DeepFoldPublic/docs/reference-manual/deepfold/dist.md

 This is why we should introduce distributed computing.

-## Message passing interface routines
+## Concept: Message passing interface routines

 ### Broadcast